 At present, these doors are specified as smoke-stop doors when required to fulfil the first function and fire-check and fire-resisting doors to fulfil the second.

-There are many rules & regulations to ensure compliance with, a great resource would be the British Standards Institute.
+There are many rules & regulations to comply with, a great resource which may be of help is the British Standards Institute.

 All buildings, whether new or old, need to be compartmentalised in order to contain the spread of fire between different areas.
 This is where high quality doors come in because they act as joints – linking all the various compartments, which ensures that the flow of ‘traffic’ around the building is not disrupted.

 It is extremely important to work with an established and certified fire protection system installer, because a well-built fire door (complete with installation) serves two critical purposes, namely:

 A well-designed door made from timber can easily delay the toxic and life-threatening spread of fire whilst not hindering the movement of occupants or goods within the building.